mbarkhau/sbk/READMEv2.md

 This is a powerful feature, but it can also put you at a great risk of loss.
 Since the `wallet-name` is effectively a passphrase, it suffers from the same problem as all passphrases: they can be forgotten.
 One of the main purposes of SBK is to protect you from loss.
 If you introduce a single point of failure, then you have negated much of this protection.
 A `wallet-name` that is only known to you can be forgotten.
 A secret written on a single piece of paper might be destroyed.

-If you use a `wallet-name`, I reccomend to not make it too complicated: Simple words, all in lower case, no punctuation.
+If you use a `wallet-name`, I reccomend to not make it too complicated: Simple words, all in lower case, no punctuation or whitespace.
 Everybody who might be involved in the recovery process, should either

- 1. Have access to the wallet names
+ 1. Have access to the wallet names.
- 2. Have a guaranteed to work way to gain access to the wallet names at the appropriate time.
+ 2. Have foolproof way to gain access to the wallet names at the appropriate time.

 You might satisfy 1. for example by writing all wallet names down on each `share` or by sending them to those who will be responsible for your estate.